How Often Should I Water My Dwarf Alberta Spruce?

 If you water Dwarf Alberta Spruce too often or use too much water, the soil can become boggy.
 This is called overwatering.

 This will cause the root system to become very soft and suffer from a lack of oxygen.
 Such roots are very prone to rot.
-If root rot begins, the spruce will lose some or all of its needles.
+If root rot begins, the spruce will lose needles.

 To avoid root rot, do not water Dwarf Alberta Spruce before the soil is 2 inches dry.
-Avoid watering in rainy weather or winter.
+Avoid watering in rainy weather or on a schedule.

 Very often spruce will be able to recover from root rot on its own.
 You have no choice but to wait.
 Avoid fertilizing or replanting the spruce as this will only make it worse.